Improve our schools. Protect our seniors. Make Maryland affordable.

 -

 I will focus on reducing housing and health care costs.
 I support legislation to encourage more affordable housing development near transit, reduce red tape, and reform outdated zoning laws.
 I also support rent stabilization and good cause eviction to protect tenants and promote housing stability for working families.
 I will continue Del.
 Cullison's advocacy for prescription drug pricing reform through MD's first in the nation Prescription Drug Affordability Board, which I supported as a grantmaker at Arnold Ventures.
-The legislature is currently considering SB 987, which would end tax breaks on advertising for pharmaceutical companies and use the savings to extend ACA subsidies for Marylanders.
-This is a bill I fully support, and I will work with advocates in Annapolis to promote its passage.
+I would also cosponsor a bill to end tax breaks on advertising for pharmaceutical companies, and use the savings to extend ACA subsidies for Marylanders.

 -